rsp_match_profile compares a supplied respeciate

 output = "summary"

-a species profile to be compared with profiles in ref
+a species profile to be compared with profiles in ref.
+If rsp

 contains more than one profile, these are averaged (using